allisonml/Twig-io-Quest-Park/levels/vr_mission_template/objectives/example_objective2/description.md

 }
 secretMessage = secretMessage + "ready or not!";
 ```
 What are they saying?
-(In other words, what is the value of secretMessage?)
+In other words, what is the value of secretMessage?
+Do not include the quotation marks or apostrophes in your response.

 CHECK: